Traffic Safety Act: public engagement

 The act was developed as a framework piece of legislation.
 That means most of the details will be in the regulations.

 Government worked with stakeholders to develop draft regulations.
-These draft regulations are now available for public input.
+These draft regulations are being made available for public input in 7 phases.

 - drivers (consultation completed)